wowjeeez/monke_lang/readme.md

 You can call functions with the `fnName(args...)` notation

 ##### Variables
-Variables are declared by the `braincell` and `fluid_braincell` keyword, followed by the name then the initializer.
+Variables are declared with the `braincell` and `fluid_braincell` keyword, followed by the name then the initializer.
 ```
 // Mutable variable
 fluid_braincell myVar = 10;